k-sreekanth/myFirstrepo/README.md

 # myFirstrepo
-this is my 1st repo
+this is my last 1st repo